muqiuhan/muqiuhan.github.io/source/_posts/Fever-of-Unknown-Origin.md

 ---

-Fever of unknown origin (FUO) has been recognized as a disease state for over 100 years.
-The first commonly accepted definition of FUO was published in 1961 and included (1) fever greater than 101 F (38.3 C) on multiple occasions (2) at least 3 week duration of fever (3) without identifiable cause despite at least a 1 week inpa- tient evaluation.1 Overtime, this definition was considered both too rigid and too ill defined.
-Given the impracticality of prolonged hospitalizations and advancing technol- ogy for diagnosis, the duration of work up was shortened to 3 days inpatient evaluation and/or 3 outpatient clinic visits.2
+Fever of unknown origin (FUO) has been recognized as a disease state for over100 years.
+The first commonly accepted definition of FUO was published in 1961 and included fever greater than 101F (38.3C) on multiple occasions at least 3 week duration of fever without identifiable cause despite at least a 1 week inpatient evaluation.

+Overtime, this definition was considered both too rigid and too ill defined.
+Given the impracticality of prolonged hospitalizations and advancing technology for diagnosis, the duration of work up was shortened to 3 days inpatient evaluation and/or 3 outpatient clinic visits.

 - [Original Document](/papers/Fever%20of%20Unknown%20Origin.pdf)